PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

    ssh auterion@10.41.1.1
    ```

-   You will need to enter the default development login/password (auterion/auterion).
+   You will need to enter the default development password when prompted (`auterion`).

 1. Copy the file `update.tar` onto Skynode (modify the source location to match the location of your Auterion images).